FAIRMetrics/Metrics/docs/metrics/landingpages/FM_I1_M_FormLang.md

 The unambiguous communication of knowledge and meaning (what symbols are, and how they relate to one another) necessitates the use of languages that are capable of representing these concepts in a machine-readable manner.

-There is debate in the community about what languages would be considered "knowledge representation languages", as such this Maturity Indicator is broken into two sub-MIs (Gen2-FM-I1A and Gen2-FM-I1B).
+There is debate in the community about what languages would be considered "knowledge representation languages", as such this Metric is broken into two sub-MIs (Gen2-FM-I1A and Gen2-FM-I1B).
 This MI takes a loose definition, that any kind of structured information is sufficient.